AdamAddem/EdenLib/vectors/README.md

 - ExpansionMult specifies the expansion rate of the vector after reaching capacity.

 ### releasing_vector.hpp
-An implementation of a vector able to 'release' ownership over its internal buffer. <br>
+An implementation of vector able to 'release' ownership over its internal buffer. <br>
 If the data is released, but needs to be accessed as if it were a vector again, a new releasing_vector can claim ownership. <br>
 When the data is no longer needed, the pointer can handle its own destruction through a method. <br>
 Iterator invalidation rules are consistent with std::vector.